Migrating a Legacy Application to a Service-Oriented Architecture (SOA) Guide

 Consult right now for free!

-Better software flexibility, more service convenience, smoother performance — these are the major factors that increasingly motivate businesses to use SOA for legacy systems.
+Better software flexibility, more service convenience, and smoother performance — these are the major factors that increasingly motivate businesses to use SOA for legacy systems.
 The SOA approach to rebuilding legacy software may as well become the ultimate answer to your timely software renovation question.
 The two essential things to let you painlessly handle the whole thing — basic knowledge of how processes should run on the whole and a reliable, experienced modernization vendor by your side.